DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 text can be set.
 This appears thus:
  ![Source _queries.PNG](/.attachments/Source%20_queries-6f663bf7-9c8e-4859-ab29-4daf43fb04f8.PNG)

-When building a data flow source the procedure is to:
-1. create the data source by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and query.
-**NB**: when building Oracle queries the best tool for this is Oracle's SQL Developer.
-Use this until the queries run efficiently and the data produced is verifiably correct
-0. create a data destination - in this case an OLEDB destination (see below)
-0. link the source and the destination and then set column mappings

 This is repeated for all the source -> destination mappings as required to fulfil the data requirements